jakobmagiera/MidiToKeyPress/README.md

 When you play the game now, pressing the sustain pedal will cause your character to run just like pressing 'R' on the keyboard.

+This tool is written in java, making it suitable for all common operating systems, e.g. Windows, Linux, and MacOS.

 ## Installation

 Ensure you have [Java](https://java.com) installed.